Cinema of Lebanon: 2021

 Ghassan Sahlab's The River, which is the last film of the trilogy after The Mountain (2010) and The Valley (2014), premiered at the 74th edition of the Locarno International Film Festival.

-Karim Kassem’s Octopus won the International Documentary Film Festival Amsterdam Award for Best Film in the Envision Competition.
+Karim Kassem's Octopus won the International Documentary Film Festival Amsterdam Award for Best Film in the Envision Competition, and a jury special mention award at ZagrebDox 2022, in addition to nominations for best cinematography at the IDA Awards and for best film at Torino Film Festival.